 EXERCISE (outdoor if possible)

-- increases blood flow to the brain delivering more oxygen and nutrients while removing toxins and metabolic waste.
+- Increases blood flow to the brain delivering more oxygen and nutrients while removing toxins and metabolic waste.

-- stimulates new brain cell formation and greater connectivity between areas of the brain.
+- Stimulates new brain cell formation and greater connectivity between areas of the brain.

-- can change gene expression
+- Can change gene expression

-- regulates the same neurotransmitters targeted by antidepressants but can relieve depression as well as or even better than these drugs. - exercising in nature is considerably more beneficial than exercising indoors.
+- Regulate the same neurotransmitters targeted by antidepressants but can relieve depression as well as or even better than these drugs. – exercising in nature is considerably more beneficial than exercising indoors.
 Outdoor exercise will help to reset your circadian rhythm for better sleep.
 It can replenish your valuable stores of mood-boosting vitamin D.

-MEDITATION (Yoga has almost similar effects)
+MEDITATION (Yoga has similar effects)

-- best uses are for depression, anxiety, and pain management but its benefits extended to mental disorders of all kinds, including generalized anxiety disorder, social anxiety, panic disorder, agoraphobia, and addictions.
+- Best uses are for depression, anxiety, and pain management but its benefits extended to mental disorders of all kinds, including generalized anxiety disorder, social anxiety, panic disorder, agoraphobia, and addictions.

-- increases serotonin and GABA, while reducing the stress hormone cortisol, which significantly contributes to depression. - reduces the brain inflammation associated with depression even down to the level of reducing the expression of pro-inflammatory genes.
+- Increases serotonin and GABA, while reducing the stress hormone cortisol, which significantly contributes to depression. – reduces the brain inflammation associated with depression even down to the level of reducing the expression of pro-inflammatory genes.

-- reduces negative self-talk, often a problem for anyone with a mood disorder.
+- Reduces negative self-talk, often a problem for anyone with a mood disorder.

 TAKE UP A HOBBY

-- few adults breathe from the diaphragm but instead take short, shallow breaths that contribute to the body’s stress response.
+- Few adults breathe from the diaphragm but instead take short, shallow breaths that contribute to the body’s stress response.

-- employing proper breathing techniques reduces depression, anxiety, insomnia and post-traumatic stress disorders.
+- Employing proper breathing techniques reduces depression, anxiety, insomnia and post-traumatic stress disorders.

-klick here for:
+klick here for: My favorite Breathing Technique